Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: METHODS

 \subsection{Single photon detection and coincidence counting}

+The entangled photons are detected by SNSPDs.
+The detection efficiency of the SNSPDs is tunable via the device bias current: higher bias increases both detection efficiency and dark count rate, but can reduce the maximum detectable count rate by making the detector more susceptible to latching.

+For source characterization measurements, the SNSPD efficiency was intentionally set to a low value (45\% and 49\%) to increase the pump power substantially without saturating the detectors.

-In the 93 km entanglement distribution experiment, the single photons are detected with SNSPDs, with the efficiency for idler channel at 45\% while efficiency for signal channel is at 78\%.
-Single photon count rate is 4.8 kcps for signal arm and 5.6 Mcps for idler arm.
-The delay cause by the deployed fiber is 457,369,970 ps which is equal to the distance measured by OTDR.
-The coincidence window $\tau_{cw}$ used in local measurement is 200 ps while $\tau_{cw}$ with deployed fiber is 60 ps for accidental suppression and higher CAR.
-The narrow $\tau_{cw}$ does result in a lower photon pair rate.
+In the 93 km entanglement distribution experiment, the single photons were detected with SNSPDs set to higher efficiency: 78\% for the signal channel and 45\% for the idler channel.
+The single-photon count rates were 4.8 kcps for the signal arm and 5.6 Mcps for the idler arm.
+The delay caused by the deployed fiber is 457,369,970 ps, matching the distance measured by OTDR.
+The coincidence window $\tau_{cw}$ used in local measurements is 200 ps, while $\tau_{cw}$ with deployed fiber is 60 ps for accidental suppression and higher CAR.
+The narrow $\tau_{cw}$ results in a lower photon-pair rate.
 Reducing the background noise (detector dark counts, Raman noise in the source, and stray light coupling into the fiber network) should further improve the CAR and fidelity.

-When the deployed fiber distance is extended to 155 km, the singles count rate on signal and idler arm are around 15 kcps and 40 kcps respectively.
-Although this low single count rate will not saturate the detector, the SNSPD are set to 56\% efficiency to reduce the dark count to 10 cps.
-The optical delay caused by the 62 km fiber is 302,113,173 ps which is equal to the length characterization by OTDR.
+When the deployed fiber distance was extended to 155 km, the singles count rates on the signal and idler arms were around 15 kcps and 40 kcps, respectively.
+Although this low single-photon count rate does not saturate the detector, the SNSPDs were set to 56\% efficiency by lowering the bias current to reduce the dark count rate to 10 cps.
+The optical delay caused by the 62 km fiber is 302,113,173 ps, consistent with the length characterization by OTDR.